-write all that he saw in a book (1,2.11.19) and then send it to seven named churches in the Roman Province of Asia Minor.3 What he saw is called 'the Word of God and the Witness of Jesus Christ' (1,2) and the title of the book he wrote is 'The Revelation of Jesus Christ' (1,1).4 The words of this book are a prophecy (1,3; 22,7) informing God's servants and prophets in the churches about events in the near future (1,1; 22,6.16), up to and beyond the second coming of Jesus Christ (22,7.12,20).
+At the beginning and at the end of the Book of Revelation, the author has given us several details about himself: his name is John, from the Hebrew name Yochanan (Rev 1,1.4.9; 22,8).
+He is one of a community of servants of God (1,1; 22,6), a brother and companion of those whom he is addressing, who are suffering in the cause of Jesus and his kingdom (1,9).
+Some of his brothers are called prophets and fellow-servants of divine angels (19,10; 22,8).
+John tells us that, because of the "Word of God and the Witness of Jesus Christ" (1,9), he was on the Island of Patmos, where he saw visions 'in the spirit' on the Lord's day.
+He was commanded by the angel of the risen Christ to write all that he saw in a book (1,1.11.19) and then send it to seven named churches in the Roman Province of Asia Minor.
+What he saw is called 'the Word of God and the Witness of Jesus' (1,2) and the title of the book he wrote is 'The Revelation of Jesus Christ' (1,1).
+The words of this book are a prophecy (1,3; 22,7) informing God's servants and prophets in the churches about events in the near future (1,1; 22,6.16), up to and beyond the Second Coming of Jesus Christ (22,7.12,20).
 When he writes the opening address he is no longer on the Island of Patmos (1,9), although he does not say where he is.
-He expects his message to be read aloud in the churches, as was done with letters from other Christian leaders (Rev 1,3; Col 4,16; 1Thess 5,27).
+He expects his message to be read aloud in the churches, as was done with letters from Christian leaders (Rev 1,3; Col 4,16; 1Thess 5,27).
 This is all we know about the author from what he has written in the text.
-Further information derives from inferences from the text (internal sources) and from external sources and traditions.
+Further information derives from inferences from the text (internal sources) or from external sources and traditions.

-After his humble and fraternal self-introduction, the author goes on to address the seven contemporary churches in Asia, as a Church leader, on behalf of the Risen Christ.
-Classical historians are able to confirm that the social profiles of the churches, as described in the seven messages (Rev 2-3), agree well not only with local archaeological findings, historical records and topographical characteristics, but also with the traditional date of writing around the end of the first century.
+After his humble and fraternal self-introduction, the author goes on to address the seven contemporary churches in Asia, as a Church leader, on behalf of the risen Christ.
+Classical historians are able to confirm that the social profiles of the churches, as described in the seven messages (Rev 2-3), agree well not only with local archeological findings, historical records and topographical characteristics, but also with the traditional date of writing around the end of the first century.
 According to this information, there is therefore little doubt that the author knew the churches intimately and was well known among them.
-As these churches were among the largest churches in the province of Asia Minor, which was at that time one of the most
+As these churches were among the largest churches in the province of Asia Minor, which was at that time one of the most important regions in the rapidly expanding Christian world, the author must have been a renowned figure in the Church at large.
+It would have been odd, to say the least, if there was no memory of such a person among the seven communities and beyond.

-3 In view of questions about the literacy of the apostles raised in first-century Galilee, to be considered later, it is important to note here that John was indeed asked to write, and was therefore 'grapho-literate', and that he was also asked to send his manuscript to seven churches, all at once, and not individually as Paul did.
+&lt;sup>2 In view of questions about the literacy of the apostles raised in first-century Galilee, to be considered later, it is important to note here that John was indeed asked to write, and was therefore 'grapho-literate', and that he was also asked to send his manuscript to seven churches, all at once, and not individually as Paul did.
 This raises the possibility that he had access to a 'scribal centre' at Ephesus, where multiple copies of manuscripts could be made simultaneously, by dictation, and then distributed onwards.
-This insight will be discussed at the end of this chapter.
+This insight will be discussed at the end of this paper.